Kapral67/FamilyDirectory/README.md

         - Wait Until DNS Propagates, Then Continue

-    3. Now, deploy the `FamilyDirectoryCognitoStack`, this stack should automatically deploy the `FamilyDirectoryCognitoUsEastOneStack` as it depends on it
+    3. Now, deploy the `FamilyDirectoryCognitoStack`, this stack should automatically deploy the `FamilyDirectoryCognitoUsEastOneStack` and the `FamilyDirectoryDynamodbStack`, as it depends on these stacks

         - After this stack deploys, you'll have to wait around an hour, but then you can view your Cognito page (